venkat-ranganathan/projects/about.md

 ### Cool 3D zero-pole plot I visualized in MATLAB for Signals & Systems, 10/29/2022:

 We're currently learning about calculating transfer functions, H(z), from a given (recursive/non-recursive) difference equation, y[n] = x[n], then converting the transfer function into its corresponding frequency response, H(Ω).

-From there, from the transfer function, H(z), we're plotting zero-pole plots on the real/imaginary plane inside a unit circle
+From the transfer function, H(z), we're plotting its zero-pole plots on the real/imaginary plane inside a unit circle and determining whether it's stable or not (based on whether the poles are inside the unit circle).

+So, I was able to conceptualize all these steps and calculate them, but the I had difficulty visualizing what the frequency response, H(Ω), would look like from the zero-pole plot, so I looked into using MATLAB to plot it...

+After reading the MATLAB documentation (and a lot of trial and error) I finally got a 3D visualization of how the frequency response would look like for a given zero-pole plot!

 <img width="416" alt="hw_prob_2" src="https://user-images.githubusercontent.com/96662693/198833015-ee0523f8-e78a-4414-b233-c6253aab697b.png">